Okta (NASDAQ:OKTA) Posts Quarterly Earnings Results, Beats Expectations By $0.24 EPS

-Okta (NASDAQ:OKTA) released its quarterly earnings data on Tuesday.
-The company reported ($0.11) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.35) by $0.24, MarketWatch Earnings reports.
+Okta (NASDAQ:OKTA) released its quarterly earnings results on Tuesday.
+The company reported ($0.11) earnings per share for the quarter, beating the consensus estimate of ($0.35) by $0.24, MarketWatch Earnings reports.
 Okta had a negative return on equity of 30.90% and a negative net margin of 35.18%.
-The company had revenue of $316.00 million for the quarter, compared to analyst estimates of $293.16 million.
-During the same quarter in the previous year, the company posted $0.07 earnings per share.
+The business had revenue of $316.00 million during the quarter, compared to analysts’ expectations of $293.16 million.
+During the same quarter last year, the business posted $0.07 EPS.
 The firm’s revenue for the quarter was up 57.7% compared to the same quarter last year.

 About Okta